Baz07/urlShort/README.md

 5. To run Test Cases, run 'python manage.py test <App Name>' [Ex: python manage.py test tinyURLapp]
 6. For Coverage Testing, run 'coverage run manage.py test <App Name>' and 'coverage html' to check the coverage of each module.

+## Git Branch Information
+Since I have treated requirement 1 and 2 as an independent services, I have developed requirment 1 via branch 1.0.0 and requirement 2 via branch 2.0.0 to handle major/minor feature enhancement and bug fixes.